1. Home

 The course creator has not made the contents of this course live yet.
 Please come back later.

-This message will show when the student trying to access the course is unable to view any of the content within it.
-There are 3 reasons this message could appear;
+This course not live warning message will show when the student trying to access the course is unable to view any of the content within it.
+There are 3 reasons this message could appear:

 1. No lessons in your course are ‘published’ for instant access